 Definition and Importance of Liability in the Carriage of Perishable Goods

-The carriage of perishable goods includes items that lose quality and value as a result of time and temperature sensitivity, such as fresh food products, temperature sensitive pharmaceuticals, and certain biological or chemical materials.
+The carriage of perishable goods includes items that lose quality and value due to time and temperature sensitivity, such as fresh food products, temperature-sensitive pharmaceuticals, and certain biological or chemical materials.
 This characteristic makes legal and contractual liability in such transport operations highly sensitive and clearly defined.
 Any operational error, delay, or failure to maintain proper temperature conditions may result in spoilage of the goods, direct financial loss, and damage to commercial reputation.

 Accordingly, all parties involved, including the shipper, the carrier, and the consignee, must clearly define their roles and obligations from the outset.
 The contract of carriage should specify temperature requirements, permissible temperature ranges, loading and delivery procedures, monitoring and reporting methods, and the duties of each party in the event of deviation from agreed conditions.
 In the absence of such clarity, legal proceedings arising from the damage may become complex and costly.
 Emphasis on prevention, proper documentation, and clearly allocated responsibilities is the key to reducing legal and commercial risks in the carriage of perishable goods.